The most common end of financial year questions, answered

-Taxes could be one of only two certainties in this world, but it doesn’t mean that there is ever a guarantee about them.
+Taxes might be one of only two certainties in the world of finance, but this doesn’t mean that there’s ever a guarantee about them.

-The nearing end of financial year (EOFY) will mean that numerous small business owners will be seeking the aid of an experienced accountant to ensure that all their financial affairs are in the right place.
-To help you make the most of your time working with them, we’ve spoken to two leading small business accountants who given their top EOFY questions from clients and give you an advantage.
+The looming approach of the close of the financial year (EOFY) implies that most small-scale business owners will seek the help of a professional accountant to ensure your affairs are in the right place.
+To help you make most of your time together, we’ve talked to two top small-business accountants who discussed their most frequent EOFY questions from clients to give you an advantage.

-When you are buying a car you should make the purchase about cash flow and not about tax.
-You won’t gain a significant benefit by buying a car just at the end of the trading year.
-You should consider your cash flow prior to the starting of your year in order to maximize the amount of depreciation allowance and any interest.
+When you buy a vehicle it should be about cash flow, not tax.
+There isn’t any real advantage by purchasing a vehicle right at the end of the trading year.
+You should consider your cash flow at the beginning of the year in order to maximise the allowance for depreciation and interest.

-There is another option: you can approach companies that offer tax pooling.
-They’re able to fund your tax bills through a pooling arrangement and the interest rate can be lower than that of taxes paid by tax departments.
-They are also much more flexible.
+You may approach companies offering tax pooling.
+They’re able fund your tax payment via a pooling agreement and the interest rate is often lower than that of the tax department.
+It’s also more flexible.

-There is no simple, one-size-fits-all answer to this since it differs widely in relation to the business structure you have and the tax rates you’re registered for and the industry you work in.
+There is no quick answer that can be standardized because it is wildly different depending on the structure of your business and the tax rates you’re registered for and the industry you operate in.

-We typically recommend that clients save around 20-25% of their revenue to with taxation as well as GST, Accident Compensation Corporation (ACC) levies and any little surprises throughout the year.
+We generally recommend that clients save around 20-25% of their revenue to with taxation as well as GST, Accident Compensation Corporation (ACC) taxes and any other little surprises all through the year.

-The answer is different for each business owner based on the type of business, the target market and turnover.
+Also, the answer will differ for each business owner , based on industry, target market and turnover.

-You can voluntarily register for GST if you’re anticipating to reach the threshold or engage in an activity that requires GST is included in the industry costs as a standard.
+You are able to register on your own when you’re likely to exceed the threshold or engage in any activity where GST is included in the industry prices as a rule.

 Q. Do I need to do a stocktake?

-The short answer is yes.
-There’s an exemption that lets those with low valuations of stock to simply make an estimate of the inventory they hold.
-But if you’re in the business of selling things, it’s important to know exactly how many items you have in your inventory to sell.
+The simple conclusion is that yes.
+There is an exemption which lets those with low valuations of stock to simply guess the quantity they hold.
+But if you’re in the business of selling things, it’s important to know precisely how many things you have to sell.

 Q. Can I do my EOFY taxes myself?

-Of course you can but can you do it right?
-Software available today lets you easily track a profit and loss, and submit a tax return to IRS.
-It doesn’t inform you what you can and should not claim, and isn’t able to take a review of your financial situation.
+Yes, you can but can you do it correctly?
+Software available today lets you easily track profits and losses, and to file a tax return with the tax department.
+However, it does not tell you what you may and aren’t claiming, and doesn’t take a closer look at your overall financial position.

-Do you want to be sure you are doing it right this tax season?
-Discuss with your accountant the possibility of checking all the boxes.
+Are you looking to make sure that everything is in order this tax time?
+Discuss with your accountant the possibility of ticking all the right boxes.

 Melbourne Unsecured Business Loans Services